watsonfellowship/watson-51/_fellows/claire-fleming.md

 ---

 Work is a fundamental human experience of practical and spiritual necessity.
-I will travel across cultural borders to witness how individuals and communities meet physical, social and spiritual needs through vocation.
+I travelled across cultural borders to witness how individuals and communities met physical, social and spiritual needs through vocation.